 In addition, we believe comprehensive relationship education helps children to develop their vocabulary and emotional literacy to enable them to talk about and manage their feelings.
 It helps children build their own support networks and the confidence to ask for help when they feel unsafe.
 This is a required element of the Health Education Guidance.

-Our PSHE curriculum is delivered through a series of whole school PSHE theme days which take place one per half term.
-A variety of teaching approaches and learning styles are presented to children throughout their PSHE lessons, including the children in activities such as circle time discussions, role play, games, investigations and problem-solving activities.
-These theme days are enhanced by vistors and visits such as adults from local industry, e.g Skipton Building Society, the Emergency Services, and the Life Education Van.
-PSHE themes are also covered throughout teaching of the wider curriculum as a response to national events or the needs of specific children or classes as targeted teaching as needed.
+Our PSHE curriculum is delivered through a series of weekly PSHE lessons, and enhanced by two half day blocks of learning which take place at the start and end of every half term.
+A variety of teaching approaches and learning styles are presented to children throughout their PSHE lessons, including the children participating in activities such as circle time discussions, role play, games, investigations and problem-solving activities.
+These theme days are enhanced by visitors and visits such as adults from local industry, e.g Skipton Building Society, the Emergency Services, and the Life Education Van.
+PSHE themes are also covered throughout teaching of the wider curriculum as a response to national events or the particular needs of specific children or classes.

 We thread opportunites for PSHE throughout school life at Pendle, such as organising classes in such a way that pupils are able to participate in discussion to resolve conflicts or behaviour; organising children into houses (Lobsters, Starfish, Dolphins and Sharks) which gives the opportunity to work towards earning points for their team to win end of term prizes which they enjoy as a team – such as a trip to the local park and to work as a team during events such as sports day; embedding the Pendle Values and British Values into life at Pendle, and by allowing children over their time at Pendle to have the opportunity take on different roles of responsibility during their school life, including: school council, buddying roles, school librarians and house captains.